 Welcome to the Euraudio SPRS specifications, in which you can read about the system requirements (application criteria), operation and technical data of the SPRS.

-The SPRS is a simple two-channel analog protection circuit, which is recommended for home-made audio power amplifiers.
-Its function is limited to turn-on thump muting and loudspeaker protection.
-It prevents the pop sound which often arises when amplifiers turn-on, and it may protect your loudspeaker from damage, if your amplifier fails in a way that a dangerous DC voltage appears at its output(s).
+The SPRS is a turn-on thump muting circuit, which is recommended for home-made audio power amplifiers.
+Its function is limited to inhibiting the pop sound which often arises when amplifiers turn on, but in some cases it may protect your loudspeaker from DC offset.
+This latter function is not guaranteed.
 Please find the SPRSc assembly instructions here.

 One piece of SPRS can be used for amplifiers containing no more than two amplifier channels, that is e.g. for a non-bridged stereo or e.g. for a bridged mono amplifier.
 In a system containing more than two channels, the necessary number of SPRS units = number of amplifier channels per two, and the result rounded up to the next integer.

 It is recommended up to 2x100 W / 8 ohms or 4 ohms non-bridged, or up to 1x200 W / 8 ohms bridged amplifier power.
 If a normal (non-bridged) amplifier connects to a loudspeaker impedance lower than 4 ohms, or if a bridged amplifier connects to a loudspeaker impedance lower than 8 ohms, then the SPRS is recommended only for proportionately lower amplifier power (the 2x100 W or 1x200W power derated in proportion to the impedance).

 The SPRS connects the loudspeaker(s) to the amplifier output(s) in approx. 2 seconds after its supply voltage appears.
 This time is assumed to be sufficient for any turn-on transients in the amplifier to die away.
 If any channel exhibits a DC voltage higher in absolute value than about 1.5 Volts, then it disconnects the loudspeaker(s) via a mechanical relay.
 The higher the DC voltage is, the faster it disconnects the load.
-A red LED is lighted when the protection is active, that is when the loudspeaker(s) are disconnected.
+A red LED is lighted when the relay is deenergized.